Cosmo-Tech/Babylon-End-User-Doc/docs/guides/create_update_solution.md

 `remote` key, it's a boolean variable to indicate if you want to store the state only locally or locally and in the cloud as well.
 By default is false (local state).

 The `metadata` section contains data specific to each deployment section.
 The `workspace_key` parameter must be included in each metadata.
-If `workspace_key` parameter is empty, the deployment will fail.
+If `workspace_key` parameter is empty, the deployment will fail.<br>
+`Note`: In the `metadata`, you can find another important field, `organization_id`.
+This field allow us to deploy a solution and workspace with an existing organization.
+The user should specify and add `organization_id` to the variables.yaml file.

 Then, each file declares resource configuration under `spec` key, specifically in the `payload` section, e.g., in organization deployment file: